 2020 saw green gas production increase by almost 50% compared to the year.
 And as business gas customers strive for more peace of mind, green gas looks set to flourish as a lower carbon alternative to natural gas.

 But just why is green gas proving so popular?
 For businesses thinking of reducing their environmental impact, this guide is for you.

 Below, we'll look at green gas in more detail, exploring what it is, its benefits and how Gazprom Energy can help optimise your eco-credentials.

-Also called biomethane or biogas, green gas is the climate-friendly version of natural gas.
+Also called biomethane or biogas, green gas is the lower carbon version of natural gas.

 By using green gas, the need for fossil-fuel derived natural gas and the greenhouse gas emissions that are associated with it, can be replaced.

 What do we mean by natural gas?
 It's a non-renewable fossil fuel that releases carbon dioxide into the atmosphere, contributing to climate change.

 It's mostly made up of methane that comes from the fossilised remains of animals and plants in the earth and is sourced by drilling or fracking.